Karl Heinz Marquardt

-Karl Heinz Marquardt FASMA (9 November 1927 – 31 January 2019) was a German-born marine modeller, artist and author.
+Karl Heinz Marquardt (9 November 1927 – 31 January 2019) was a German-born marine modeller, artist and author.

 Biography

 Karl Heinz Marquardt was born on 9 November 1927 in Hamburg, Germany.
 He inherited a passion for all things nautical from his father, a mariner, war artist, model-maker and marine artist, who had exhibited in museums across Germany.

 He served his country in World War II with the Kriegsmarine, subsequently joining the post-war British-led German Mine Sweeping Administration.
 In 1949, Marquardt joined forces with his father, creating far in excess of a hundred new exhibits and restoring antique artefacts across the whole spectrum of ship evolution for museums damaged during the war, including the Deutsche Museum at Munich (see Adler von Lübeck).
 His expertise was utilised by private and corporate clients including a German model manufacturer, designing 8 model kits for beginners, several shipyards, and in twelve prestigious museums across Europe.

 Marquardt emigrated from Germany to Australia in 1966, taking on several significant posts in the succeeding decades.
 Following tenure as Chief Modeller for General Motors Holden, he became the Melbourne Maritime Museum's Honorary Curator for Ship Models and Paintings, creating several Australian maritime history paintings for the museum, and a Valuer of Ship Models for the Taxation Incentive Scheme for the Arts.
 As one of the few members of the Enterprize Committee, in 1990, he researched and drew up the drawings for the ‘replica of schooner Enterprize’, the vessel of Melbourne's founding fathers.
 Later he designed and wrote about an alternative to the ‘Duyfken replica’, the V.O.C. vessel which in 1606 made the first documented European landing on Australian soil.